 I am a German photographer, artist and author currently living in Seville, Spain.
 I lived and worked for 10 years in Egypt and seven in Turkey and hold a Master’s degree in photo design from the University of Applied Arts and Sciences in Dortmund, Germany.

-I contribute regularly to international publications like GEO, and get commisioned by NGOs like Unicef, GIZ and the like.
-I also pursue my own photo projects, currently a long term project about artists in Egypt, Tunisia and Libya, for which I received two photography grants.
+I contribute to international publications like GEO, and get commisioned by NGOs like Unicef, GIZ and the like.
+I pursue my own photo projects, for which I received grants.

-I am the author of three photo books: Coptic Life in Egypt, focusing on the religious traditions and social life of the country’s Christians; and a previously undocumented portrayal of daily life in Myanmar/Burma, Of Dung-beetle Messengers and Infamous Crickets, which was supported by a project grant from the German institution, KULTURWERK, and currently “Schuhgröße 37”, a book about women’s football in Egypt, Palestine, Turkey and Berlin.
+I am the author of three photo books: Coptic Life in Egypt, focusing on the religious traditions and social life of the country’s Christians; and a previously undocumented portrayal of daily life in Myanmar, Of Dung-beetle Messengers and Infamous Crickets, and “Schuhgröße 37”, a book about women’s football in Egypt, Palestine, Turkey and Berlin.

-My work is frequently shown in exhibitions internationally, in places like Kestner Museum in Hannover, HOST Gallery in London, Kreuzbergmuseum in Berlin, in several Goethe Institutes among others.
-I also regularly teaches photography workshops.
+My work is frequently shown in exhibitions internationally, in places like Kestner Museum in Hannover, HOST Gallery in London, Kreuzbergmuseum in Berlin, in several Goethe Institutes.
+I also teach photography workshops.